dev-sameer/soslab/README.md

 ### PowerSearch - Search Like a Human

 No need to learn complex query languages.
-Just search naturally using boolean operators
+Just search naturally using boolean operators and field-based filtering.

 #### Query Syntax Examples: